 Analysis of learning and development needs can be done at a number of levels:

-For the organisation as a whole - to understand the amount and types of learning needed to ensure that all employees have the right capabilities to deliver the organisation’s strategy.
+For the organisation as a whole - to analyse the amount and types of learning needed to ensure that all employees have the right capabilities to perform in line with the organisation’s strategy.

 For a specific department, project or area of work - new projects and opportunities require new ways of working or reorganisation, while restructuring also necessitates changes in roles.